Edzhevit/Football-Information/README.md

 Get ready to export the data you’ve imported in the previous task.
 Here you will have some pretty complex database querying.
 Export the data in the formats specified below.
 #### Export all players North Hub
 Export all players which are playing in North Hub:
-Extract from the database, the name of the team and information about the player ordered by id.
+* Extract from the database, the name of the team and information about the player ordered by id.
 "Team: {Name}

 Player name: {playerOne firstName} {playerOne lastName} - {playerOne position}

 Number: {playerOne number}

 Player name: {playerTwo firstName} {playerTwo lastName} - {playerTwo position}

 Number: {playerTwo number}

 . . . "

 #### Export players with salary bigger than 100000
 Export all the players with salary bigger than 100000.
-Export the player’s full name, number, salary and team name order by salary descending.
+* Export the player’s full name, number, salary and team name order by salary descending.

 "Player name: {firstName} {lastName}

 Number: {player number}

 Salary: {player salary}

 Team: {team name}

 . . ."